Direct entry from high school into the Doctor of Pharmacy (PharmD) program is not possible.

 To be eligible for admission, students should carry a full course load (i.e., 5 courses per semester) in at least 2 semesters.

-In addition, an applicant must complete the 30 credit hours (10 courses) listed below (or their equivalent) by the end of the winter semester in the year in which admission is being sought.
+In addition, an applicant must complete the 30 credit hours (10 courses) listed below (or their equivalent) by May 1 in the year in which admission is being sought.
 These 10 courses must have been taken at Memorial University of Newfoundland or be eligible for transfer credit from another academic institution.

 • Biology 1001 and 1002